PRP Knee Injection Vancouver

 How much does PRP joint injection cost in Vancouver BC?

 PRP joint injections range in price from $400 (naturopathic) to over $1500 CAD.
 In the USA cost ranges from $500 to $1500 USD.
-At our clinic, the cost is $600 for an ultrasound guided PRP injection.
+At our clinic, it starts from $600 for an ultrasound guided PRP injection.
 Consultation for joints is free, with no obligation.

 What is the best type of PRP for joint injections?